 - if you continue to display the badge when you no longer need it you may be fined up to £1,000.
 The badge should be returned, as soon as possible, to your local Health and Social Care Partnership office.

 Lost or stolen badges

 Lost or stolen badges must be reported to the police immediately.
-You must then report online or contact your nearest Health and Social Care Partnership office with the reference number given to you by the police.
+You must then report online or contact your nearest Health and Social Care Partnership office, or the Blue Badge Team, with the reference number given to you by the police.

 If your application is refused

 We will tell you the reasons why you are not eligible for a badge.
 You can ask us to review your case if you do not think all the important information was taken into account.
 You can re-apply if you feel that your mobility problems have become more serious since a previous assessment.